 If you want to make cigar storage safety a priority, and climate is indeed a concern, then you will want to keep a close eye on the humidity within the room where your humidor box is stored.

 Something else to consider is the fact that not all cigars are constructed from the same tobacco.
-A moist coarsely wrapped Maduro or Corojo is going to stand up to a dry environment a lot better than say a crisply constructed Connecticut shade cigar or a Cameroon wrapper.
+A moist, coarsely wrapped oscuro or corojo is going to stand up to a dry environment a hell of a lot better than a crisply constructed Connecticut shade smoke or even a Cameroon wrapper.
+Delicate wrappers have been known to crack and burn like crap when smoked in excessively dry environments, so bear that in mind if arid or wintry smoking sessions are in store.

 A few other things to keep in mind when protecting cigars from “climate change” are: